Red Ink and Ownership

 Not perfection.
 Not enlightenment.
 Just ownership.

-And somewhere in the pages of that journal, in red ink, it was the first time I told the truth to myself without flinching.
+And somewhere in the pages of that journal, in that fire engine red ink, it was the first time I told the truth to myself without flinching, avoidance, or sugarcoating my participation in the problem.

 If you’re reading this and recognizing yourself in any of these patterns, I hope you know you’re not broken for being here.
 You’re just human, learning.
 You’re allowed to stop betraying yourself, even if you’ve done it for years.
 What would it look like, in this season of your life, to have your own back just a little more than you did yesterday?